mervintab/mervintab/README.md

   Scripts developed to automate the remediation of vulnerabilities across Windows and Linux systems.
 Demonstrates proficiency in secure scripting and system hardening.

 ---
+# STIG Implementation Repository

+This repository contains PowerShell scripts and documentation for implementing and remediating DISA STIG requirements on Windows systems.

+It is intended to support system hardening, compliance auditing, and secure configuration management.

 ## 🚨 Threat Hunting & Security Operations